Dedicated to Our Veterans!

 The Richland County Veterans Service Office is a county agency dedicated to helping veterans, active duty members of the Armed Forces of the United States, and their dependents.

-We have four Service Officers, certified and trained by the Ohio Department of Veterans Services.
-These officers serve as a link between the Department of Veterans Affairs (VA) and the veterans and their families, assisting them to apply for any benefits to which they may be entitled.
+We have five Service Officers, certified and trained by the Ohio Department of Veterans Services.
+All of our service officers are veterans, and are advocates for their fellow veterans and families to apply for benefits from the Department of Veterans Affairs (VA) that they may be entitled to.
 These services are provided without charge, and the officer shall not be liable for any errors of omissions or commission that may possibly occur.

 Ohio is the only state that provides such comprehensive support and services to its veterans, active duty personnel, and their dependents.
 Each of the 88 counties in Ohio has a board of five appointed commissioners who administer the program of their respective county.